-The starting-line cafe, Punto Ristoro Il Caffe Degli Dei, can quickly whip up fresh bowls of pasta alongside ice-cold lemonade.
-It’s a perfect option when you want to take a more leisure pace along the trail.
+The starting-line cafe, Punto Ristoro Il Caffe Degli Dei, can quickly whip up fresh bowls of pasta, salads and snacks alongside icy drinks.
+It’s a perfect option when you want to take a more leisurely pace along the trail.
 If you’re racing to reach the finish line, then rest up and appreciate the narrow, colourful streets of Nocelle at Il Chiosco Del Sentieri Degli Dei with glasses of Amalfi lemonade and ice cream.

 To return to Sorrento from Positano, take the 5070 bus.
 Arrive with plenty of time; the buses are usually busy before they reach Positano and it might take 2-3 buses passing before one with space arrives.

 The journey normally takes an hour and follows the winding coastal roads, offering more sun-soaked scenery.